shrideio/shoebox/src/ci/README.md

         $ drone plugins secret get secrets/data/ci.docker registry_password --repo ciagent/ci.build.sample
         ```

-        Check if the build argument is accessible.

-        ```
-        $ drone plugins secret get secrets/data/ci.build.sample hello_world --repo ciagent/ci.build.sample
-        ```
+        > WARNING: Be aware not to confuse the CLI to secret plugin communication or configurations errors with the real secret access issues reported as via _secret key not found_ or _secret not found_ error messages.

-        If the secret values are displayed correctly proceed to
+        If the secret values cannot check if the secrets are accessible by the generated token (`VAULT_TOKEN`) as described [here](/src/vault/README.md#read-secret).

-        Otherwise, check the vault is accesible when logging in using the `VAULT_TOKEN` value by trying to login using its value and confirm that Access Login Policy is configured correctly as described [here](/src/vault/README.md#acl-policy).

-    - Pushing a resulting Docker image to the Docker registry
+    - Check Docker registry

       - Check if the registry can be accessed by the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password))